Are you stressed?

 Did you know there are four state park recreation areas in Clark and Floyd counties?
 You’ll find trails, lakeside vistas, fishing holes, camping spots and picnic areas at Clark State Forest, Deam Lake, and Charlestown State Park.

-Falls of the Ohio State Park is known for its exposed Devonian-era fossil beds and renovated Interpretive Center.
+Falls of the Ohio State Park is known for its exposed Devonian-era fossil beds and Interpretive Center.
 But did you know it’s also home to the Woodland Loop Trail and a national wildlife conservation area?
-Stroll the grounds, find a nearby picnic spot, then watch for the birds that frequent the river’s edge: oriole, heron, kingfisher and the majestic bald eagle.
+Stroll the grounds, find a nearby picnic spot, then watch for the birds that frequent the river’s edge like oriole, heron, kingfisher and majestic bald eagles.

 Charlestown State Park’s six marked trails—some more rugged than others—are lined with wildflowers and great views of Fourteen Mile Creek and the Ohio River.
 You’ll find the Rose Island exhibit near Trail 3.
 Take a serene walk back in time as you tour the once-grand 1920s amusement park grounds to see remains of its entrance, fountain and swimming pool.

 New Albany, Jeffersonville and Clarksville have green municipal parks and trails that provide cool shade for an impromptu picnic or quiet reading spot.

 The Ohio River Greenway is 7.5 miles of paved pathway that runs alongside the Ohio River.
 Soak up some sun with a morning jog or an afternoon bike ride along the water’s edge.
 The picturesque views alone will calm and relax you!
 On your walk or ride, stop at Ashland Park in Clarksville along the Greenway for a beautiful view of Louisville’s skyline and don’t forget to bring your camera.